hzeller/rpi-gpio-dma-demo/README.md

 ##### Result
 First thing we notice is how slow things are in comparison to the write from the CPU.
 As found out in the uncached CPU example, we see the influence of slower memory in the Raspberry Pi 2 and Pi 3 here as well.
-Raspberry Pi 2 and 3 are exactly the same speed here.
+The latter two show exactly the same speed.

 The live scope shows that the output has quite a bit of jitter, so DMA alone will not give you very reliable timing, you always have to combine that with PWM/PCM gating if you need